sas91/academic-kickstart/content/home/experience.md

   location = "Chennai, India"
   date_start = "2012-07-01"
   date_end = "2015-07-13"
-  description = """Worked in a consortium project sponsored by DeitY, Govt. of India.
-I was involved in development of a common framework for HMM based speech synthesis of 13 Indian languages.
+  description = """Worked in a consortium project sponsored by DeitY, Govt. of India under the supervision of Prof. Hema Murthy.
+I was involved in the development of a common framework for HMM based speech synthesis of 13 Indian languages.
 I developed an automatic segmentation tool and also worked on using syllable as the fundamental unit of synthesis"""

 +++